scainet7/Blender_project/README.md

 ### Projects:
 * #### [Knight](https://github.com/scainet7/Blender_project/tree/master/Knight)
 This is my first project, completed during the free training course at the KNOWER online school.
 The course can be found on the [VKontakte page](https://vk.com/@-119042932-s-chego-nachat-razvitie-v-gamedev).
+When working with the project, you can find images of the final rendering, step-by-step Blender files and various materials.
 <div id="badges">
     <img src="https://github.com/scainet7/Blender_project/blob/master/Knight/Final_render.png" width="300"/>
 </div>